leoovs/Xuzumi/README.md

 ## Feature support

 Currently, the latest features are available in and merged into the `dev` branch.
-This is due to the fact that project lacks documentation and testing.
+This is due to the fact that the project lacks documentation and testing.
 The `master` branch will be updated as soon as those issues will are resolved.

 ## Build and Run